YuechenTUM/YuechenTUM.github.io/_posts/2024-06-20-Accelerate- CFD-long-term-simulation.md.md

 date: 2024-06-20
 img: posts/20240620/HPC.jpg
 img_caption: "Photo by Bent Bach"
-tags: [CFD, High-performance cluster, Ansys fluent, 3D model]
+tags: [CFD, High-performance computing, Ansys fluent, 3D model]
 category: opinion
 author: Yueechen
 description: "When using the commercial software Fluent for simulation, in addition to focusing on the results, time cost is also a significant factor.
 So can long-term CFD transient simulations be accelerated?"